Engine antifreeze coolant, plays a very important role, in keeping your cooling system, functioning efficiently.

 So, the main purpose, of engine antifreeze coolant, is to prevent water from freezing.
 While at the same time, raising its boiling point, to prevent overheating.

 Above all, antifreeze is not used by itself.
 But, by adding the correct amount of good water, we now have engine coolant.
-In other words, this is what we actually put, in our cooling system.
+And, this is what we actually put, in our cooling system.

 - Lubricating, the water pump